 Elizabeth Jochim, M.S.W., R.S.W.

 Elizabeth has a Master's degree in Clinical Social Work (obtained in 1988) from the University of Calgary.
 Her areas of expertise and professional experience are in the areas of family counselling, couple counselling, and working with individuals in areas such as women's issues, workplace issues, stress, anger, conflict resolution, trauma, grief, life transition, anxiety and depression, parenting, separation, and divorce.
-Elizabeth has developed an integrative approach to counselling, including family counselling, relationships, cognitive-behavioral, solution-focused, and narrative with a special interest in resiliency and transformational healing.
+Elizabeth has developed an integrative approach to counselling, including family counselling, relationships, cognitive-behavioral, solution-focused, and narrative.

 Andrew Field, M.S.W.
 R.S.W.